parthahere001/Learner/CONTRIBUTING.md

 # Code review process

-> The core team (me and some of my fellow coders) looks at Pull Requests on a regular basis
+> The core team (me and some of my fellow coders) looks at Pull Requests on a regular basis.
 > After feedback has been given we expect responses within four weeks.
 After four weeks we may close the pull request if it isn't showing any activity.